4 Easy Exercises to Help Achilles Tendon Injury Pain — Torrance,CA

 We Have Your Torrance Achilles Tendon Treatment Plan

 These and other exercises can serve as a helpful part of your Torrance Achilles tendon treatment plan at Rolling Hills Medical.
 Before you dive into these stretches, it's wise to schedule an initial evaluation at our clinic.
 We can study your condition to make sure that the exercises are actually safe for you.
-At the same time, we may prescribe other treatment modalities such as chiropractic care, physiotherapy, or regenerative medicine to enhance your recovery.
+At the same time, we may prescribe other treatment modalities such as chiropractic care, physiotherapy, or integrative medicine to enhance your recovery.
 Call our doctor for Achilles tendon pain in Torrance at (424) 267-2491!

 Doctor for Achilles Tendon in Torrance